tribixbite/awesome/README.md

 *   [breach/thrust](https://github.com/breach/thrust) - Chromium-based cross-platform / cross-language application framework
 *   [Distributive-Network/PythonMonkey](https://github.com/Distributive-Network/PythonMonkey) - A Mozilla SpiderMonkey JavaScript engine embedded into the Python VM, using the Python engine to provide the JS host environment.
 *   [Stellarium/stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
 It is available for Linux/Unix, Windows and macOS.
 With Stellarium, you really see what you can see with your eyes, binoculars or a small telescope.
 *   [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source alternative to OpenAI, Claude and others.
 Self-hosted and local-first.
 Drop-in replacement for OpenAI,  running on consumer-grade hardware.
 No GPU required.
 Runs gguf, transformers, diffusers and many more models architectures.
-Features: Generate Text, Audio, Video, Images, Voice Cloning, Distributed inference
+Features: Generate Text, Audio, Video, Images, Voice Cloning, Distributed, P2P inference
 *   [rive-app/rive-runtime](https://github.com/rive-app/rive-runtime) - Low-level C++ Rive runtime and renderer
 *   [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Run Local LLMs on Any Device.
 Open-source and available for commercial use.
 *   [plv8/plv8](https://github.com/plv8/plv8) -  V8 Engine Javascript Procedural Language add-on for PostgreSQL